4ubr3ypwd/gravityforms-firstdata/readme.md

 Gravity Forms that will allow you to process products using the [First Data Global Gateway e4](https://www.firstdata.com/en_us/products/merchants/ecommerce/online-payment-processing.html) service.

-You can use this plugin and get more information from the [WordPress.org](http://wordpress.org/plugins/gravity-forms-first-data-global-gateway-addon).
+You can use this plugin and get more information from [WordPress.org](http://wordpress.org/plugins/gravity-forms-first-data-global-gateway-addon).

 ## Issue Tracker